Quietek/SaveSync/README.md

 USER2/Saves/

 #### How does adding multiple ROM folders work?
-- NOTE This functionality is largely untested and should be considered as experimental.

-The purpose of adding multiple ROM Folders would be if you want some of your ROM files in one location, while you want the others in another.
-I refer to these within SteamSync as ROM Subfolders since they're referenced by the subfolder that SteamSync.
+The purpose of adding multiple ROM Folders would be if you want some of your ROM files in one location, while you want the others in another, or you want to include/exclude specific folders on sync.
 For example, if you want your gba ROMs in ~/Games/gba/, but you want all your other roms in ~/ROMs/, You can specify a new ROM subfolders by adding/verifying the existence of lines to your config that looks like this:

 ROMs:gba=~/Games/gba/
 ROMs=~/ROMs/